2 - Chromosome Compaction

 Underwinding of the DNA double helix produces fewer turns in the helix.
 For example, a linear 50 base pair (bp) DNA molecule with five turns in the double helix (10 bp per turn) would have 12.5 bp per turn if it is underwound by one turn (50 bp/4 turns = 12.5 bp/turn) (see the left-hand side of Figure 2.2).
 This linear form of DNA with 12.5 bp per turn is an unstable structure that does not naturally occur in cells.
 Instead, the underwound DNA molecule produces a negative supercoil, an attempt by the DNA double helix to stabilize itself.
 This negative supercoil produces a kink in the DNA molecule that causes the distance between the ends of the DNA to decrease.
 Negative supercoils are observed within bacterial chromosomes and function to compact the bacterial DNA into the nucleoid.

-Overwinding, twisting the DNA double helix in the right-hand direction, increases the number of turns in the helix.
-For example, a 50 bp DNA molecule with five turns in the double helix (10 bp per turn) would have 8.3 bp per turn if it is overwound by one turn (50 bp/6 turns = 8.3 bp/turn) (see the right-hand side of Figure 2.2).
+Overwinding, twisting the DNA double helix in the right-handed direction, increases the number of turns in the helix.
+For example, a 50 base pair (bp) DNA molecule with five turns in the double helix (10 bp per turn) would have 8.3 bp per turn if it is overwound by one turn (50 bp/6 turns = 8.3 bp/turn) (see the right-hand side of Figure 2.2).
 This linear form of DNA with 8.3 bp per turn is an unstable structure that does not naturally occur in cells.
 The DNA molecule attempts to stabilize itself by producing supercoiling.
 This time, the supercoils are called positive supercoils.
 A positive supercoil produces a kink in the DNA molecule that causes the distance between the ends of the DNA to decrease.

 A DNA molecule that lacks supercoils, has a single negative supercoil, or has a single positive supercoil can be converted into each other easily using topoisomerase enzymes (see below).
 These DNA molecules have the same base pair sequence and only differ in the degree of supercoiling.
 As a result, these three DNA molecules are considered to be topoisomers of each other.